Contact Us Contact Us Replicon Login

 An employee is not entitled to more than 4 weeks of leave in any twelve-month period.
 Leave is not cumulative from year to year.
 The family leave shall consist of unpaid leave, paid leave, or a combination of paid and unpaid leave.
 If an employer provides paid family leave for fewer than four weeks, the additional period of leave added to attain the four-week total may be unpaid.

-Reasons – Birth of the employee’s child, or the adoption of a child, or to care for an employee’s child, spouse or reciprocal beneficiary, or parent with a serious health condition.
-Leave for the employee’s own serious health condition is not covered.
+Reasons for Leave: The leave can be taken for the birth or adoption of a child, or to care for a child, spouse, reciprocal beneficiary, or parent with a serious health condition.
+Leave for the employee’s own serious health condition is not included.

 Donor Leave

-Private employers with 50+ employees must offer up to 30 days of paid leave for organ donation.
-Donors can be required to take unused leave as a condition of this benefit.
-This benefit cannot be used concurrently with the Family and Medical Leave Act.
-(SB1233).
+Private employers with 50 or more employees are required to provide up to 30 days of paid leave for organ donation.
+Employers may require donors to use any available leave before accessing this benefit.
+This leave cannot be used simultaneously with the Family and Medical Leave Act (FMLA).

 Military Leave